openvenues/libpostal/README.md

 Obviously '30 W 26th St Fl #7 != '30 West Twenty-sixth Street Floor Number 7'
 in a string comparison sense, but a human can grok that these two addresses refer to the same physical location.

+libpostal aims to create normalized geographic strings, parsed into components, such that we can more effectively reason about how well two addresses actually match and make automated server-side decisions about dupes.

 Isn't that geocoding?
 ---------------------